adrien-legros/rhods-mnist/docs/lab-instructions.md

 Click on *create workbench* and fill up the form:
 - Add a name (we choose *notebook*)
 - Select a notebook image
-  - **If you have GPU available**, please select: "Custom Datascience Notebook Cuda 11.4" image.
+  - **If you have GPU available and want to use it inside your notebook**, please select: "Custom Datascience Notebook Cuda 11.4" image.
-  - **If you have CPU available**, please select: "Custom Datascience Notebook" image.
+  - **Otherwise**, please select: "Custom Datascience Notebook" image.
 - Choose a container size (*small* is suffisent in our example)
 - Select a persistent storage.
 Use an existing one and select the one that has been created for you during the lab initialization. (named *notebook*).
 - Select a data connection (S3 storage).
 Use an existing one and select the one that has been created for you during the lab initialization. (named *s3-creds*).